MikeyPPPPPPPP/automotive-2.0/README.md

 # Why?
-They advertised a download option but I reverseninerd the javascript and found that to be false.
+They advertised a download option but I reverse engineered the javascript and found that to be false.

 # Requirments: